microsoft/finops-toolkit/docs-mslearn/framework/manage/onboarding.md

 - Automate the onboarding process.
   - Consider requiring simple FinOps training.
-  - Consider budget change request and approval process that automates re-prioritization and change notification to stakeholders.
+  - Consider budget change request and approval process that automates reprioritization and change notification to stakeholders.
 - Introduce technical feasibility into the approval process.
 Some considerations to include:
   - Cost efficiency – Implementation/migration, infrastructure, support
   - Resiliency – Performance, reliability, security